LiveDierepeater/ThunderOfSteel/README.md

 The focus on this project was to implement the mentioned systems, so it's far away from having a gameplay loop.
 The mechanics are heavily inspired by the arcade RTS game called "R.U.S.E" from Eugene Systems published by Ubisoft in 2010.

-The project was made in my first month's coding with Unity C#.

 -----------------------------------------
 Table of Contents